on

 the encapsulation of services

-I’m hoping that this has a similar effect to recording achievements
+I’m hoping that this has a similar effect to recording achievements but with

 a much lower barrier to entry onto the list.
 A secondary effect I hope to see